erandiganepola/wso2-cloud-flutter-demo/README.md

 ```bash
 flutter run -d all
 ```
-## Login and Invoke API
+## Login, Invoke API and Logout

 After running the application, UI will be popped out with a button to 'Login to WSO2 Cloud'.
 Once you click it, you will be navigated to WSO2 authorization login page.
 There you need to enter username as 'youruser@email.com@tenant' and give your password.
 Then approve access to your user profile information.
 When it's successful, you will be directed to Home page.
 There you can enter a capital of a country and click 'Search'.
 You will see results in the UI.

 If user needs to sign out, click 'power button' in the top bar right side corner.